Main towns: St. Moritz, Davos

 4. Plessur (Chur)

 Chur is the main city in Graubünden.
 It’s primarily known for being on the routes of the Glacier Express and the Bernina Express.
-Chur is Switzerland’s oldest city, and its well-preserved old town center is very attractive.
-We think it’s a good town to base yourself if you want to explore northern Graubünden and nearby St. Gallen.
+Chur is Switzerland’s oldest city and has an attractive, well-preserved town center.
+It’s a good place to base yourself if you want to explore northern Graubünden and St. Gallen.
 You can also visit the local mountain of Brambrüesch.

 Another town worth visiting is Arosa, south of Chur.
 This mountain resort can be reached with a magnificent 1-hour train journey from Chur.
-The mountains between Arosa and the nearby town Lenzerheide form an attractive ski and hiking region.
+The mountains between Arosa and the nearby town Lenzerheide form a perfect ski and hiking region.

 5. Landquart

 Landquart is in the very north of Graubünden, bordering the canton of St. Gallen in the east and Liechtenstein in the north.
-It’s on the route of trains between Zurich and Graubünden.
+It’s on the train route between Zurich and Graubünden.

 Landquart isn’t the most scenic town, with its industrial area and large fashion outlet.
 But it’s a good base for trips to Vaduz in Liechtenstein and for activities in southern St. Gallen.
 Examples are: